Symphony No. 4 (Schumann): Movements

 The work is scored for two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani and the usual strings.

 The 1851 (published) version of the work is in four movements which follow each other without pause:

 The 1841 version, however, used Italian rather than German tempo indications, with the four movements as follows:

 Schumann's biographer Peter Ostwald comments that this earlier version is "lighter and more transparent in texture" than the revision, but that Clara "always insisted that the later, heavier, and more stately version [of 1851] was the better one.".
 Both Bernard Shore and Donald Tovey wrote analyses of the symphony and preferred the earlier orchestration while noting the improved integration of the revision, suggesting that the revised structure could profitably be paired with the original scoring as far as possible.
 Schumann's deficiencies as a conductor led to him doubling entries between parts, so that the score became "playable but opaque".

 The symphony is highly integrated for its time, with thematic material recurring between movements.
 The slow introduction to the first movement reappears early in the second movement, and then has a violin arabesque based on it.
 A modification of this arabesque then appears in the trio section of the scherzo.
 The slow introduction to the finale and its main opening theme incorporate phrases from the main theme of the first movement, in different tempi.
 Dramatic chords from the first movement also reappear in the finale.
 Tovey described the overall structure as "possibly Schumann's greatest and most masterly conception".

 The scherzo borrows a theme from Symphony No. 1 in F minor, Op.
 7 (1824) by Johann Wenzel Kalliwoda (1801–1866), whom Schumann admired.

-The first and fourth movements borrow a theme which forms the continuous background for "How blessed are they that have endured" in Felix Mendelsohn's oratorio "St. Paul," a work which Schumann praised in a letter dated March 2, 1839.
+Schumann may also have borrowed a melody that appears in the first and fourth movements from the continuous string accompaniment for "Siehe! wir preisen selig" ("Happy and blest are they"), the final chorus in scene one of Felix Mendelssohn's oratorio "St. Paul," a work which Schumann praised in a letter dated March 2, 1839.